Technology

 Icon-Quiz-Small Created with Sketch.
 Network, Mobile & Cisco Technologies

+Business rely heavily on stable, secure, well-designed networks.
 In this course students will learn the theory and concepts required to successfully administer and troubleshoot TCP/IP-based networks.
 Students will then expand their knowledge of TCP/IP-based networks by learning the configuration and support of mobile devices that use the ActiveSync protocol, as well as Cisco routers, switches and services.
-Additionally, In addition this course provides the conceptual foundation for later networking courses and introduces the concepts covered on the Comptia Network+ certification exam (N10-007) and Cisco Certified Network Associate (CCNA) certification exam (200-301).
+Additionally, in addition this course provides the conceptual foundation for the advanced networking and security courses, and introduces the concepts covered on the CompTIA Network+ certification exam (N10-007) and Cisco Certified Network Associate (CCNA) certification exam (200-125).

 Icon-Quiz-Small Created with Sketch.
 SQL Server Administration

-This course introduces the concepts and skills required to administer Microsoft SQL Server 2016.
-More specifically, students will learn how to install/upgrade to SQL Server as well as create, manage, monitor, and optimize databases.
-Additionally, students will explore additional management tasks such as automation, security, replication, backup/restore, snapshots, log shipping and clustering.
+A database can contain some of the most valuable assets a company can own, which makes its stability, security, and performance a critical priority.
+This course introduces the concepts and skills required to administer Microsoft SQL Server, including how to install/upgrade SQL Server, as well as create, manage, monitor, and optimize databases.
+Additionally, students will explore automation, security, replication, backup/restore, snapshots, log shipping and clustering.

 Icon-Quiz-Small Created with Sketch.
 Student Success Strategies